 And sometimes, the response, “I’m thinking about this and will respond to you by Monday,” often has a soothing effect, for both of us.
 I’m not left with this need to respond, and while I haven’t given the answer, I have expressed my intention and timing for my response.
 This gives us both a little time to think/work on the answer.

 In conflict, my ex-wife and I often do better if we write it down.
 We even used love letters in our courting period.
-We both enjoy putting our ideas in logical sequence and giving them some considered thought.
+We both enjoy putting our ideas in a logical sequence and giving them some considered thought.
 This is a great way to diffuse the potential emotional escalation.
 And when I take a pause, I can often reframe my initial angry response in a more loving and considered manner.

 So today, I can slow things down.
 I can let her know that I am thinking about her question/request.
 And then I can set an expectation for when I will be giving her my response.

 I don’t benefit at all from firing off a knee-jerk reaction to an angry email from my ex-wife.
 I don’t have to respond in-kind.
-I can take the higher road and do my best at giving an honest respond, and if possible a solution.
+I can take the higher road and do my best at giving an honest response, and if possible a solution.

 So much of co-parenting is about negotiation and compromise.
 We no longer have the same loving emotional ties to our former partners.
 We no longer have to make their urgency and priorities our own.
 But we owe the considered response to the parenting relationship.
 By taking our anger elsewhere, we can keep the focus on the REQUEST from our ex and try and keep the response to an ANSWER.